Cyprian-Ogwara/Cyprian-Ogwara/README.md

 ---

 ### ⚡ Fun fact
-I love discovering patterns in everyday life — from football stats to community trends — because data is everywhere! ⚽📊
+I enjoy finding insights in unexpected places — even a spreadsheet can surprise you.

 ---